Becoming a Member of WSSC

 Your membership dues are payable at the completion of your probationary period and your acceptance into the club.
 Unfortunately we cannot accord you club privileges until this is paid.

 Once the probation requirements are met, your application will be taken to the next monthly directors’ meeting, at which time the directors, if satisfied you are a safe and responsible shooter, will vote you in as a full member.

 Once you are voted in you will have full member privileges.
-The 2017 single membership fee is $300.00, HST included.
-Family membership consisting of two members is $495, HST Included; Additional family members pay a fee of $171, HST included.
-This includes a membership to Canadian Firearms Institute.
-The CFI includes with its membership $5,000,000.00 liability insurance at shooting events.
+The club’s yearly membership fee also includes a membership to Canadian Shooting Sports Association.
+The CSSA includes with its membership $5,000,000.00 liability insurance at shooting events.

-The junior member will not be required to pay a membership fee until their 18th birthday.
-Juniors must have taken the Club Safety Course.
-Juniors are subjected to the cost of applicable insurance, currently set at $20.
+The junior member will not be required to pay a membership fee until their 18th birthday but must have taken the Club Safety Course free of charge.
+Juniors are subjected to the cost of the applicable insurance.